 And as a rabid romance reader myself, I can envision their marriage and life together after the fall of Hitler.
 Unpolluted adoration, devotion, and care.
 It’s the best of great love.

-When she realizes she’s falling for Daniel, holds him, and even kisses him, she pushes through the vicious prejudice and lies planted by Uncle Dolf.
-Those scenes—while told through a 1930’s lens—are still relevant today.
+When she realizes she’s falling for Daniel, she pushes through the vicious prejudice and lies planted by Uncle Dolf.
+Those scenes—told through a 1930’s lens—are still relevant today.

-Past memories with Gretchen’s father with Uncle Dolf, helped paint a clear picture of Gretchen’s life, ignorance, and blindness before it all takes a turn…
+Past memories of Gretchen’s father and Uncle Dolf, paint a clear picture of Gretchen’s life and innocence, before everything changes.

 Had she become that horse—beaten and bloodied but still serving its master without question?
 A beast of burden.
 An easily dismissed pet.